Blendify/blender-manual/blender_docs/manual/editors/preferences/navigation.rst

    Useful in combination with *Zoom To Mouse Position*.

 Smooth View
-   Length of time the animation takes when changing the view with the numpad (Top/Side/Front/Camera...).
+   Time (in milliseconds) the animation takes when changing views (Top/Side/Front/Camera...).
 Reduce to zero to remove the animation.
 Rotation Angle
    Rotation step size in degrees, when :kbd:`Numpad4`, :kbd:`Numpad6`, :kbd:`Numpad8`,